aiven/devportal/docs/products/dragonfly/get-started.rst

 Create a service using the Aiven CLI
 ------------------------------------------------

-`Aiven CLI <https://github.com/aiven/aiven-client>`_ provides a simple and efficient way to create an Aiven for Redis®* service.
+`Aiven CLI <https://github.com/aiven/aiven-client>`_ provides a simple and efficient way to create an Aiven for Dragonfly® service.
 If you prefer launching a new service from the CLI, follow these steps:

 1. Determine the service plan, cloud provider, and region you want to use for your Dragonfly service.
-2. Run the following command to create Dragonfly service named demo-Redis:
+2. Run the following command to create Dragonfly service named dragonfly-demo:

 .. code::

-    avn service create dragonfly-test   \
+    avn service create dragonfly-demo   \
         --service-type dragonfly                 \
         --cloud google-europe-north1             \
         --plan startup-4                         \